-Kick of your Cinco de Mayo celebration with this fresh and booze-spiked shrimp ceviche recipe.
-Thanks to California Avocados for sponsoring this post and helping me to share this recipe with you.
+Kick off your Cinco de Mayo celebration with this fresh and booze-spiked shrimp ceviche recipe.
+111 calories and 2 Weight Watchers Freestyle SP.
+Thank you to California Avocados for sponsoring this post and helping me to share this recipe with you.

 Picture this.
 You’re stretched out on a chaise lounge by the pool, with a view of the crashing waves beyond.
 In your hand is some sort of fruity cocktail, which you slowly sip while soaking up the warm rays of the sun.
 Multi-tasking at its best.
 And then a plate of refreshing shrimp ceviche is delivered to you.
 Would it be wrong to say that it’s delivered by a handsome cabana who is NOT wearing a speedo?
 My fantasy, my cabana boy specifications.